 - a single dish can be owned by a single restaurant

-- a dish can have multiple reviews, but the review is about a single dish
+- a dish can have multiple reviews, but each review is about a single dish

 As shown in the following diagram: